Evizero/Augmentor.jl/docs/src/interface.md

  3.)
 Resize to 64×64
 ```

-Variation in the parameters is only one way to introduce
+Variation in the parameters is only one of the two main ways to
-randomness to our pipeline.
-Additionally one can specify to
+introduce randomness to our pipeline.
+Additionally, one can
+specify that an operation should be sampled randomly from a
-choose one of multiple operations at random, using a utility
+chosen set of operations .
+This can be accomplished using a
-operation called [`Either`](@ref), which has its own convenience
+utility operation called [`Either`](@ref), which has its own
-syntax.
+convenience syntax.

 As an example, let us assume we wish to first either mirror our
 image(s) horizontally, or vertically, or not at all, and then